-Run in the first Saturday of October, the Spring Classic is the feature on a bumper card which also includes the Hawke’s Bay Guineas.
+Run in mid October, the Livamol Classic is the feature on a bumper card which also includes the Hawke’s Bay Guineas.
 Due to the timing of the race, the weather typically plays its part and is considered one of the must-attend race days on the New Zealand calendar.

 Some of the past winners include Castletown, Veandercross, Xcellent, Princess Coup and Jimmy Choux – with the race being a great guide to the Melbourne Cup run a month later.